gift-surg/GIFT-Grab/README.md

 **To install from the Python Packaging Index** simply run `pip install giftgrab`.
 Note that all features are disabled by default.
 Enable them by appending the following to the command:

 * `--install-option="--epiphan-dvi2pcie-duo"` for Epiphan DVI2PCIe Duo support (requires OpenCV and libVLC).
 OpenCV and libVLC are needed for capturing in the BGRA and [I420](https://wiki.videolan.org/YUV/#I420) colour spaces respectively.
 Both options are active by default.
 Append `--install-option="--no-bgra"` or `--install-option="--no-i420"` to deactivate the respective option.
+* `--install-option="--epiphan-dvi2pcie-duo" --install-option="--enable-nonfree" --install-option="--epiphan-sdk"` for Epiphan DVI2PCIe Duo support with Epiphan SDK (requires Epiphan video grabber SDK - see [our tips and tricks](doc/tips.md) on how to install this).
+This currently works only with the I420 colour space capture (active by default).
 * `--install-option="--xvid"` for Xvid support (requires OpenCV).
 * `--install-option="--hevc"` for HEVC support (requires FFmpeg, pkg-config and kvazaar).
 * `--install-option="--hevc" --install-option="--enable-gpl" --install-option="--x265"` to use x265 instead of kvazaar for HEVC support (requires FFmpeg, pkg-config and x265).